pmaneggia/InstaHub/HowToDockerPi.md

         docker network create instahubnet

-2. Now we need to install an image of mysql for the arm architecture of the Pi, setting the root user password to, for example, `testpsw`:
+2. Now we need to install an image of mysql for arm32v7, setting the root user password (here to `testpsw`):

         docker run -d  --network instahubnet --name db -e MYSQL_ROOT_PASSWORD=testpsw biarms/mysql:5.5

-   This downloads the image and starts the container.
+   This downloads the image and starts mysql in a container (here named `mysql`).

-3. Open a bash in the db container and configure the database as in the InstaHub tutorial:
+3. Open a bash in the db container and configure the database:

         docker exec -it db bash